Learn something new every day

 3D decoupage is a paper craft in which multiple prints of the same image are stacked on top of each other to create a lifted, textured surface.
 There are a number of different uses for this craft, but it’s often most commonly used in the making of greeting cards.
 The art can take a bit of time and skill to master, though the essential elements are neither expensive nor complicated.
 Artists need sharp scissors, precise cutting skills, and a lot of patience.
 Quality paper and good varnish can also help the end product look more professional.

-Decoupage is a paper craft in which images are cut out and applied to cards, scrapbooks or other objects.
-Typically, the same image is repeated multiple times, although this is not always the case.
-The result often is an image that looks more like a painting than a collage.
+Standard decoupage is where the 3D version gets its roots.
+This is a related paper craft in which flat images are cut out and applied to cards, scrapbooks or other objects in a layered, collage-like fashion.
+In most instances the same image is repeated multiple times, although this is not always the case.
+The result is often a product that looks more like a painting than a collage.
 3D decoupage is a type of advanced decoupage that uses traditional two-dimensional flat prints of standard decoupage in new and interesting ways.
-Through a skillful approach to design, these flat objects are layered to create three-dimensional decoupage.
-Also called paper tole, it can be used for many crafts but is most common in the art of card-making.
+Through a skillful approach to design, these flat objects are layered to create three-dimensional designs that seem to stand off the paper or backing and have a texture and life all their own.

 One of the most important skills needed to properly do this form of decoupage is the skill of exact cutting.
 It is important for the artist to cut out the image from the paper as precisely as possible with a very sharp knife or other cutting tool.
 Another important skill for making this art is having a lot of patience.
 In addition to the precise cutting, patience is needed to layer the pieces together exactly to create the right 3D look and to properly apply and layer the varnish that seals the piece.

 3D decoupage can be used for many different types of crafts, including scrapbooks and framed works of art.
-It is most commonly seen in the art of card-making, however.
-With advanced card-making techniques, a simple card can become a work of art.
+In most places it is most commonly seen in the art of card making, though.
+With advanced card-making techniques, a simple greeting can become a work of art.